 He is a communications engineer, holding a degree from Telecom Paris Tech and a Master of Science in Electrical Engineering from Texas A&M University.

 He began his career as a researcher in signal processing and multimedia, and then evolved towards managerial functions and consulting.
 He was the project manager of the Planck HFI Ground Segment, an astrophysics mission whose spectacular results have enriched our understanding of the universe.

-During his career, he has at times worked in relation with the world of music, most notably as a member of the Scientific Committee of the IRCAM and as a consultant to the Paris Opera.
+During his career, he has at times worked in relation with the world of music, most notably as a member of the Scientific Committee of the IRCAM and recently as a consultant in Yield Management applied to the Opera.

 Louis Sauter is also an amateur musician: pianist, singer and composer.

 His first musical experience was playing the recorder – preferably in the public garden since his performances seemed to disturb the household.

 When he was 12, he started learning the piano and has continued playing ever since.
 He is still grateful to the music store in Toulon that allowed him to play the piano regularly during his military service!
 He especially enjoys playing with other musicians, accompanying singers or playing chamber music.

 In 2012, he resumed composing music – and has now written a number of pieces for solo instruments, voice, chamber ensembles and symphonic orchestra.
-Several of his compositions have been performed in public, including Apophtegmes, a suite for symphonic orchestra that was performed in Greece in 2013; Souvenir de bal, a miniature for string quartet was played in Bucharest in May 2014, etc.
+Several of his compositions have been performed in public: Apophtegmes, a suite for symphonic orchestra was premiered in Greece in 2013; Souvenir de bal, a miniature for string quartet was played in Bucharest in May 2014, etc.

 A mostly self-taught amateur musician, he nevertheless benefited from advice from professional pianists.
 He met Olivier Messiaen several times, and even attended a musical analysis lesson during which the master focused on the Rite of Spring.
 He is now improving his composition skills with composer Ricardo Nillni.